Gleb-05/GoogleMapsClicker/README.md

   - animation end
   - appearance of an image
 - To decrease dependency on exact screen dimensions and positions of GUI elements within it, more and more functions rely on the console.
 Most buttons can be clicked from the console, most values can be extracted as attributes from the console.
+- A single config registry is created to manage config values used in methods all over the codebase.
+  - Configs (say, for different displays) and preferences (shall be persisted) are differentiated, but can be changed through the same interface of `Edit Configs`.
+- Sometimes clicking or pressing a button is not enough. [`KeypressPublisher` and `ButtonKeyboardManager`](./z_app_components/keypress_publisher.py) work together to make sure that:
+  - Many buttons can safely wait for the key press.
+  - Only one action will be executed if a "proceed" key is pressed.

 More can be found in docstrings and `.md` files